jenac/kb/docs/redis/08_redis_conf.md

 ## redis.conf
 * docker image: docker.io/bitnami/redis:latest, location: /opt/bitnami/redis/etc/redis.conf
 * `tcp-backlog` depends on /proc/sys/net/core/somaxconn, need set both.
-* `maxmemory-policy: MAXMEMORY POLICY, how Redis will select what to remove when maxmemory is reached.
+* `maxmemory-policy`: MAXMEMORY POLICY, how Redis will select what to remove when maxmemory is reached.
 You can select one from the following behaviors:
     * volatile-lru -> Evict using approximated LRU, only keys with an expire set.
     * allkeys-lru -> Evict any key using approximated LRU.
     * volatile-lfu -> Evict using approximated LFU, only keys with an expire set.